Skip to content

 Preservation-grade scanners.
 Archival-grade output.

-The hardware and workflow behind every FPL scan — Lasergraphics ScanStation for frame-by-frame preservation scanning, MWA Choice for high-resolution professional output, and the supporting inspection, cleaning, and color workflow that turns a raw scan into a delivered master.
+The hardware and workflow behind every FPL scan — a Lasergraphics ScanStation for frame-by-frame HDR preservation scanning, an MWA Flashscan Nova for wet-gate scanning of scratched and damaged film, and the supporting inspection, cleaning, and color workflow that turns a raw scan into a delivered master.
+All of it in-house, on equipment we own.

 Scanner class